adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll stay here, and you can go for a walk," said Dorothy.
 "You’ll be safe anywhere, and may do whatever you want to.
 When you get tired, go back to the palace and find your rooms.
 I’ll come to you before luncheon is ready."

 So Uncle Henry and Aunt Em began to stroll up the shady walks and look upon the gorgeous flowers and shrubs.
-Sud- denly, as they turned a corner and walked through a gap in a high hedge, they saw an enormous Lion.
+Suddenly, as they turned a corner and walked through a gap in a high hedge, they saw an enormous Lion.
 Aunt Em was too terrified to scream.
 Next moment the poor woman clasped her husband around the neck and cried,

 "Save me, Henry, save me!"